Written by Richard Perry

 Customer Support Contacts

-Customer support is one area where XM really will go the extra mile.
-XM claims to speak over 25 languages and customer support is available through all the usual communication channels.
+Customer support is an area where XM truly goes the extra mile, offering assistance in over 30 languages.
+Support is accessible through all the usual communication channels, ensuring traders worldwide can get help conveniently.
 We were satisfied by the availability of human support, which is an excellent feature for novice traders.
-It is difficult to think of what they could do more to support their customers.
+It is hard to imagine what more they could do to improve their service.

 Support contactAvailableResponse